 It forms the basic form of investigation to characterize the nature of the clotting disorder.
 The parameters are likely to be normal or elevated in most cases.
-Platelet count and hemoglobin level are the most important parameters in patient management.
+Platelet count and hemoglobin levels are the most important parameters in patient management.

-- prothrombin time that signifies adequacy of the extrinsic pathway,
+- Prothrombin time that signifies adequacy of the extrinsic pathway,

-- activated partial thromboplastin time that signifies the adequacy of the intrinsic pathway.
+- Activated partial thromboplastin time that signifies the adequacy of the intrinsic pathway.

 Fibrin D dimer

-It measures the degranulation products of crosslinked fibrin molecules that increase in the acute thrombotic period.
-It is a sensitive but a non-specific marker of deep venous thrombosis.
-It has a better negative predictive value in that if it is negative, it rules out the possibility of having a thrombus with a higher accuracy while a positive result is nonspecific for thrombosis and could represent other processes such as disseminated intravascular coagulopathy, inflammation, infection, and malignancy.
+It measures the degranulation products of cross-linked fibrin molecules that increase in the acute thrombotic period.
+It is a sensitive, but a non-specific marker of deep venous thrombosis.
+It has a better negative predictive value in that if it is negative, it rules out the possibility of having a thrombus with a higher accuracy, while a positive result is non-specific for thrombosis and could represent other processes, such as disseminated intravascular coagulopathy, inflammation, infection, and malignancy.

-It involves invasive introduction of contrast into the vein and taking of an x-ray of the limb.
+It involves invasive introduction of contrast into the vein and taking of an X-ray of the limb.
 It is the gold standard for diagnosis of deep vein thrombosis.